 By Grady S.

 The game takes place in the year 20XX after a nuclear holocaust wipes out humanity.
 As a result, Monsters such as zombies and vampires have built their own civilizations and live with each other.
-You play as DEM, a Skeleton warrior who fights the evil monsters threatening the civilians of various towns.
-Later on, you will meet SARA, a ghostly historian, LITA a nerdy vampire, and ERIK, a zombie prince charming.
+You play as Dem, a Skeleton warrior who fights the evil monsters threatening the civilians of various towns.
+Later on, you will meet Sara, a ghostly historian, Lita a nerdy vampire, and Erik, a zombie prince charming.
 Truthfully, the story is nothing to write about as you spend most of the wandering from one dungeon to the next just because someone said so.
 There is no clear main goal aside from exploring the world.
-To be fair, this is what stories were like back then, being as simple as possible and letting the player fill in the gaps with their imagination.
-Unfortunately, this results in characters that are one-dimensional and vaguely contribute to the overall story.
+This allows the player fill in the narrative gaps with their imagination.
+Unfortunately, it also results in characters that are one-dimensional and vaguely contribute to the overall story.
 In short, the game’s story is as follows: Town>Dungeon>Town>Dungeon and so on.
 If you expected a decent story, you won’t find one despite the interesting setting.

 The graphics in this game are on par with the NES era.
-The colours chosen are nostalgic, reminding me of the times when I played and enjoyed FF and DQ.
-In fact, if you expected retro NES graphics, the game executes them pretty well with colours that are ascetically appealing, especially in some dungeons involving torn down cities and abandoned laboratories.
+The colours chosen are nostalgic, reminding me of the times when I played and enjoyed Final Fantasy and Dragon Quest.
+In fact, if you expected retro NES graphics, the game executes them pretty well.
+The game’s colours are aesthetically appealing, especially in some dungeons involving torn down cities and abandoned laboratories.
 If you expected newer graphics, you bought the wrong game buddy.
 The sprites in this game are clear enough to understand the characters they represent as well as the objects.
 The same can be said for the monsters with simple designs and palette swaps that are not interesting but work well for the setting.
-Overall, while simple, the graphics are suitable for what BoD 7 wants to be: a throwback to the JRPGS of old.
+Overall, while simple, the graphics are suitable for what BoD 7 wants to be: a throwback to the JRPGs of old.

-While the game may look and feel outdated to some people, it is a modern JRPG at its core that executes the use of JRPG tropes and references perfectly.
-The game is simple enough to get into yet complex enough to demand more immersion than just mashing attack every single battle with a surprising amount of post-game content for a short 8-hour game.
+While the game may look and feel outdated to some people, it is a modern JRPG at its core that executes the use of their tropes perfectly.
+The game is simple enough for newcomers yet deep enough to keep JRPG veterans engaged.
+It also packs a surprising amount of post-game content for a short 8-hour game.
 If you are into JRPGs in general, I recommend this game to casual and hardcore RPG enthusiasts and at $3 for two games, it’s a steal.